CitoEngine/docs.citoengine.org/source/installcitoengine.rst

     /opt/cito/bin/cito-webapp.sh

-Open your browser and access http://<host>:8000 to login to CitoEngine with the admin account you created earlier.
+Open your browser and access http://<hostname or IP>:8000 to login to CitoEngine with the admin account you created earlier.